-Our Business Plan defines the optimum mix of activities, including investing in new assets and changing the way we operate our existing assets.

-We will also, where appropriate, work with our customers to improve customer service, change customer behaviour and develop new and innovative ways of working.
+These will include the optimum mix of activities including investing in new assets and changing the way we operate our existing assets.
+We will also, where appropriate, work with our customers to change customer behaviour and develop new and innovative ways of working.